syncfusion-content/windowsforms-docs/WindowsForms/PopupControlContainer/FAQ/How-to-create-a-transparent-popup.md

 ---
 layout: post
-title: How to create a transparent popup | Windows Forms | Syncfusion
+title: How to create a transparent popup | WindowsForms | Syncfusion
 description: How to create a transparent popup
-platform: windowsforms
+platform: WindowsForms
 control: Editors Package
 documentation: ug
 ---